 Hallyu is a neologism that has seeped into mainstream usage to describe the increasing popularity of South Korean contemporary popular culture.
 Hallyu, or the Korean Wave, is a government-subsidized and aggressively marketed alternative to US cultural hegemony that has immensely enhanced South Korea’s national brand.
 It was initially ushered in by serialized and globally exported Korean dramas such as Winter Sonata, Boys over Flowers and The 1st Shop of Coffee Prince, all of which captivated audiences across Asia, Africa, Europe and the Americas.
 Pirated DVDs of these dramas could be found in markets as far away as Khartoum, as friends of mine noted on their childhood trips back to the motherland.
 The success of Korean dramas provided a fertile ground for K-pop’s overdue ascension.

 The mid-to-late 90’s had already seen the formation of K-pop’s Big Three agencies (Lee Soo-man’s S.M.
 Entertainment, Yang Hyun-suk’s YG Entertainment and Park Jin-young’s JYP Entertainment).
 These juggernauts would go on to dominate the 21st century Korean music industry, crossing over seamlessly into television, film, advertising and cultural ambassadorship.
 I was initiated as a fan during this tail-end, when solo artists like Rain and BoA ruled the airwaves.
 Yet, it was the unrivalled success of bands like TVXQ and SS501 that cemented the template of the malleable and expertly curated idol group.
-Within a three-year period (2005-2008), seminal groups from Super Junior and Big Bang to Girls’ Generation, SHINee and Kara would debut to wild success and acclaim.
+Within a three-year period (2005-2008), influential groups from Super Junior and Big Bang to Girls’ Generation, SHINee and Kara would debut to wild success and acclaim.
 This would be K-pop’s second and most influential generation.
 Hallyu’s second boom was accelerated by the explosion of social networking and video sharing sites.
 Platforms like YouTube led to the birth of transnational fandoms and digital communities keen to spread the gospel of Hallyu 2.0 far and wide.
 As recently as 2016, YouTube’s number crunching has revealed that at least 80 per cent of K-pop viewership originates from outside South Korea.

 Somali women, both young and old, tend to their obsessions well.
 We nurture our preoccupations with all the care and attention they deserve. ten We are the kind of sagacious fans any increasingly irrelevant or declining artist would love.
 We take our cues from our mothers and their generationally inherited passion for Bollywood classics, our aunts and their beloved Turkish television dramas, our uncles who grew up on Italian Spaghetti Westerns screened in Mogadishu’s cinemas.
 We headily embrace fandom wherever it finds us, and K-pop is no different.
 I was thirteen years old when TVXQ released Rising Sun, their second album.
 Inducted into their world by a school friend who’d transformed into a K-pop evangelist over the summer, I remember being entranced by the elaborate choreography and sumptuous visuals.
 YouTube itself had only been launched a few months before and its selection of music videos was hardly enough to sate our appetites.
 Yet, the little we saw was enough to spark our obsessions.
 Language and cultural barriers be damned, we surrendered to a wondrously Glissantian opacity. ‘‘I understand your difference, or in other words, without creating a hierarchy, I relate it to my norm.’’
 Glissant reminded us of the desperate need, the precious demand, for opacity.
 We do not need to understand each other to accept one another. ‘‘Opacities can coexist and converge, weaving fabrics.
 To understand these truly one must focus on the texture of the weave and not on the nature of its components.’’